 Dress Code Policies

 Nursing students in uniform represent the college and the nursing program.
-Nursing Students are expected to look their best at all times.
+Nursing Students are always expected to look their best.
 Students who do not meet the dress code requirements may be dismissed from clinical rotations.
 The following is a list of expectations regarding grooming and dress.

 Daily bathing, deodorant; oral care